13 Easy to Prepare Sleep-Inducing Dinners

 • It’s not too small or too big.
 Skimping on calories is linked with more sleep problems, and going to bed hungry isn’t a comforting feeling.
 On the other hand, stuffing yourself too close to bed is also unwise as your body may not be ready to wind down come bedtime.
 Keep portions moderate and listen to your body.

+Going too light or too rich during nighttime meals could keep you up at night, so balance is key.
 Here are 13 simple meal ideas to eat before bed that incorporate whole foods rich in sleep-supporting nutrients.
-Most of these ideas can be made in 30 minutes or less, and utilize easy-to-find ingredients.

 Veggie Marinara + Pasta